- 1A building equipped with machinery for grinding grain into flour.More example sentences

 - Off to one side is a modern CNC machine center, and the lathes and milling machines are of a newer vintage.

-- 1.2 (usually as adjective milled) Produce regular ribbed markings on the edge of (a coin) as a protection against illegal clipping.More example sentences
+- 2.1 (usually as adjective milled) Produce regular ribbed markings on the edge of (a coin) as a protection against illegal clipping: a selection of hammered and milled coinsMore example sentences

 - It made coins with plain rather than milled or otherwise marked edges.

-- 2 [no object] (mill about/around) (Of people or animals) move around in a confused mass: people milled about the room, shaking hands (as adjective milling) the milling crowds of guestsMore example sentences
+- 3 [no object] (mill about/around) (Of people or animals) move around in a confused mass: tourists were milling about in the lobby (as adjective milling) the milling crowds of guestsMore example sentences

 - The crowd was moving, milling around with boredom as they slowly began to disperse.